dansheffler/dtsheffler.com/_posts/2014-11-07-merton-on-theology.md

+---
+title: Merton on Theology
+tags: [Quote]
+summary: Thomas Merton claims that theology must be based in personal relationship.
+---

 > By faith the person...not only hears *about* God but enters into
 > a personal relationship of obedient love with God his Father.